 Current operational objectives promote total resource utilization over all other metrics.
-There is a need to examine the policies and operational objectives of HPC and to exploit advances in hardware and better designed software environments to support streaming and steering applications.
 Supporting and responding to real-time workloads will require resource management approaches that are not tuned for maximizing resource utilization but prioritize user- and application-level metrics.

-Further, in order to support the burstiness of the applications that involve streaming data, policies related to the number and duration of jobs, as well as queues that support a wider range of priority definitions, are needed.
+There is a need to examine the policies and operational objectives of HPC to support streaming and steering applications.
+For example, in order to support the burstiness of the applications that involve streaming data, policies related to the number and duration of jobs, as well as queues that support a wider range of priority definitions, are needed.
 What changes will be required to the scheduling policies if they are to support streaming science workloads effectively?
 What kind of allocation and charging policies are suitable to accommodate real-time jobs?
 How can network hardware and architecture support reservations and science DMZs?
+[P16-8][WP16-8].